ash-shell/obj/README.md

-# Ash Obj
+# Ash-Obj

-Ash Obj is an [Ash](https://github.com/BrandonRomano/ash) module that adds object support to Bash.
+Ash-Obj is an [Ash](https://github.com/BrandonRomano/ash) module that adds object support to Bash.

 # Getting started

 ## Ash Users

-Ash Obj is part of the Ash core, so you can immediately start using it within your Ash modules.
+Ash-Obj is part of the Ash core, so you can immediately start using it within your Ash modules.

 Simply place your Classes in a directory named `classes` in the root of your modules directory, and start using them!